Denmark is sequencing all coronavirus samples and has an alarming view of the U.K. variant

 The variant is not thought to be inherently more deadly than previous strains of the coronavirus.
 But because it can spread far more easily, it can quickly overwhelm medical systems, turning previously survivable bouts with the virus into perilous ones if hospitals are full and medical care is limited.

-When the U.K. variant was identified as a dangerous new risk, Denmark already had a fairly tight lockdown in place.
+When the British variant was identified as a dangerous new risk, Denmark already had a fairly tight lockdown in place.
 But it shuttered primary schools, which had previously been open.
 It halved the number of people who may gather in public spaces to five.
 It banned nonessential international travel and imposed strict requirements that fresh arrivals into its borders produce negative test results that are less than 24 hours old.

 Denmark has also launched a well-disciplined vaccination program, one of the fastest-running in Europe, although Britain and the United States had a head start because they approved the first vaccines earlier.

-Even still, cases involving U.K. variant are growing exponentially in Denmark.
-British studies have estimated that the strain is 50 percent more contagious than its precursors.
+Even still, cases involving the U.K. variant are growing exponentially in Denmark.
+The latest British studies have estimated that the strain is 30 to 50 percent more contagious than its precursors.
 Danish officials crunching similar data slightly differently estimate that it is 36 percent more contagious in their country, although they say their numbers are still so small that the estimates may be inexact.

 Worried Danish leaders have tried to explain to their citizens why they need to stay in lockdown, when overall metrics are good enough to suggest the country should have started to reopen weeks ago.